List of Wednesday characters: Isaac Night

-Isaac Night (portrayed by Owen Painter) is the brother of Françoise Galpin and the uncle of Tyler Galpin.
+Isaac Night (portrayed by Owen Painter) is the brother of Françoise Galpin and the maternal uncle of Tyler Galpin.
 He started out as a story about a DaVinci boy who made a mechanical heart to replace his own and indulged in mad science.
-Using a lab built by Augustus Stonehearst, Isaac used Gomez as a battery for an experiment that involved removing Françoise's Hyde form.
-Morticia saved Gomez by slicing off his right hand which later became Thing.
-When he died, he was buried in an unmarked grave near a skull tree.
-Years later, Pugsley heard about the legend and accidentally brought the boy back to life as a zombie that Pugsley named "Slurp".
-Despite Pugsley and Eugene working to keep him under control, "Slurp" broke free on occasions and ate the brains of anyone which causes him to regenerate his body.
-Following an incident during a camping trip, "Slurp" was remanded to Willow Hill.
-He briefly had Fester Addams as a cellmate.
-Amidst the mass breakout, "Slurp" killed Dr. Rachael Fairburn and Stonehearst, and ate their brains.
-Judi Spannagel later mentioned in a press conference that he alongside Fester Addams and Tyler Galpin are still at large.
-During the Day of the Dead festival at Pilgrim World, "Slurp" killed a patron in the "Haunted Hacienda" where he regained his power of speech and acknowledged Pugsley as a friend.
-While Pugsley provides a diversion for the Sheriff's Department, "Slurp" comes out the other way as Gomez recognizes him as Isaac Night.
+Using a lab built by Augustus Stonehearst, Isaac used Gomez as the power supply for an experiment that involved removing Françoise's Hyde form.
+Morticia saved Gomez by slicing off Isaac's right hand, which later became Thing.
+When he died, Isaac was buried in an unmarked grave near a skull tree.

+Years later, Pugsley hears the legend and accidentally brings the boy back to life as a zombie that he names "Slurp".
+Despite Pugsley and Eugene working to keep him under control, "Slurp" breaks free on many occasions and eats the brains of anyone he encounters, which causes him to regenerate his body and his brain.
+Following an incident during a camping trip, "Slurp" is remanded to Willow Hill.
+He briefly has Fester Addams as a cellmate.
+Amidst the mass breakout, "Slurp" kills Dr. Rachel Fairburn and Stonehearst and eats their brains.
+Judi Spannagel later mentions in a press conference that he, alongside Fester and Tyler, is still at large.
+During the Day of the Dead festival at Pilgrim World, "Slurp" kills a patron in the "Haunted Hacienda", after which he regains his power of speech and acknowledges Pugsley as a friend.
+While Pugsley provides a diversion for the Sheriff's Department, "Slurp" exits the Hacienda and Gomez recognizes him as Isaac Night.
 Gomez would later tell Morticia that "Slurp" is Isaac.

 At the same time, Isaac visits Judi.
-After killing Judi and reuniting with Françoise, he did various experiments to keep her alive like trying to purge the Hyde from her at Willow Hill which got disrupted by Wednesday, Enid, and Agnes to giving Françoise a blood transfusion.
-Following Dort getting turned to stone by Ajax Petropolus and getting shattered by a falling chandelier, Isaac confronted Wednesday in the graveyard and chloroformed her.
-After reattaching Thing to his right arm and having Wednesday buried alive, Isaac proceeded to do an experiment that would remove Tyler's Hyde from him.
-He fought the Addams family before Thing regained his sentience and ripped out Isaac's mechanical heart.
+After killing Judi and reuniting with Françoise, he performs various experiments to keep her alive, from trying to purge the Hyde from her at Willow Hill which was disrupted by Wednesday, Enid, and Agnes, to giving Françoise a blood transfusion from Tyler.
+Following Dort's death, Isaac confronts Wednesday in the graveyard and chloroforms her.
+After forcibly reattaching Thing to his right arm and burying Wednesday alive, Isaac proceeds to do an experiment that would remove Tyler's Hyde from him, this time using Pugsley as the power source.
+He fights the Addams family before Thing regains sentience and rips out Isaac's mechanical heart, killing him for good.